zhaohuiwang/agent-development-kit-crash-course/3-litellm-agent/README.md

 ..\.venv\Scripts\Activate.ps1
 ```

-2. Set up your OpenAI API key:
+2. Set up your OpenRouter API key:
-   - Create an account at [OpenAI](https://openai.com/api/) if you don't have one
+   - Create an account at [OpenRouter](https://openrouter.ai/) if you don't have one
-   - Generate an API key at https://platform.openai.com/api-keys
+   - Generate an API key at https://openrouter.ai/keys
-   - Rename `.env.example` to `.env` in the openai_dad_joke_agent folder
+   - Rename `.env.example` to `.env` in the openrouter_dad_joke_agent folder
-   - Add your OpenAI API key to the `OPENAI_API_KEY` variable in the `.env` file
+   - Add your OpenRouter API key to the `OPENROUTER_API_KEY` variable in the `.env` file

 ## Understanding the Code

 This example demonstrates:

 1. How to use the `LiteLlm` model adapter with ADK
-2. How to connect to OpenAI's models (specifically GPT-4o)
+2. How to connect to models through OpenRouter (specifically Claude 3.5 Sonnet)
 3. How to create a simple agent with a custom tool

-The agent is configured to tell dad jokes using a custom function tool `get_dad_joke()` and powered by OpenAI's GPT-4o model instead of Google's Gemini.
+The agent is configured to tell dad jokes using a custom function tool `get_dad_joke()` and powered by Anthropic's Claude 3.5 Sonnet model through OpenRouter instead of Google's Gemini.

 ## Running the Example